pry0rity/sf-bikeways-blog/src/content/blog/20250507-on-a-freezing-chicago-street.md

 coffeeShop: "Beacon"
 weather: "Moonlight, 55°F"
 ---
-# on a freezing chicago street

 Two years ago, I nearly died.

 There was no bright light.
 No revelation.
 Just a suffocating pressure on my head and the sterile rhythm of a machine breathing for me.
-I was lying in an ICU bed in Chicago, fully conscious, and thinking: *If no one had called the ambulance, who would have died?*
+I was lying in an ICU bed in Chicago, fully conscious, and thinking: _If no one had called the ambulance, who would have died?_

 The answer was obvious - and terrifying.
 It was me.
 But not just the version of me in that bed.
 It was the version of me I used to be.